Aidan Dunne

 Aidan Dunne is a visual arts critic and contributor to The Irish Times.
+He has written a book on the artist Patrick Scott.

 Education

 Dunne is a graduate of the National College of Art and Design, Dublin.

 Career

 Aidan Dunne has written regularly for The Irish Times for decades.
 He was art critic of In Dublin magazine, Sunday Press and the Sunday Tribune.
 Dunne has written extensively on Irish art, with essays on Michael Mulcahy, Victor Sloan, Patrick Scott, Hughie O'Donoghue, Patrick Swift, and Jennifer Trouton.
 He has also written an essay on Russian photographer and artist Alexey Titarenko.